ds999999/RHObjectiveBeagle/README.md

 # Objective Beagle
-Beagle is an Objective C debugging aid that sniffs out instances of a specified class.
-It does this by hunting through the heap, looking for things that smell like object instances.
+Beagle is an Objective C debugging aid that sniffs out instances of a specified class in your running process.
+It does this by hunting through the heap, looking for things that look and feel like object instances.

 For more info see [How Beagle Works](#how).

 ## What can Beagle do for me?
-* Get all instances of a class and it's subclasses.
+* List all instances of a class and it's subclasses.
-* Get all instances of a specified class.
+* List all instances of a specified (exact) class.
-* Get the first instance of a specific class.
+* Find the first instance of a specific class.
 * Lookup and list all the subclasses of a specific class.

 ## <a name="how"></a>How does Beagle work?
 * First, Beagle iterates through all "pointer in use" malloc zone ranges in the process (aka the heap).
-* For each range, Beagle then grabs the first 4 or 8 bytes (arch pointer size) of the range and casts it to a pointer.
+* For each range, Beagle then grabs the first 4 or 8 bytes (depending on architecture pointer size) of the range and casts it to a pointer.
-* If the platform uses tagged isa pointers, this pointer is then massaged to remove any possible isa taggedness.
+* If the platform uses [non-pointer isa](http://www.sealiesoftware.com/blog/archive/2013/09/24/objc_explain_Non-pointer_isa.html)(currently only arm64), this 'isa' pointer is then massaged to remove any possible taggedness.
 * Beagle then compares this pointer to a list of known class isa pointers.
 * If the pointer matches a known class, we then grab the matching classes required instance size and then round it up to the nearest malloc allocation size.
 * Finally, we compare this rounded size to the size of the malloc zone range.
-* If they match, Beagle treats it as a valid instance and it's added to the result set.
+* If they match, Beagle treats it as a valid object instance and it's added to the result set.
 * Woof!

 ## Beagle is really easy to use
 If you just read the above block, you might be a little worried that Beagle is going to be hard to use.
-Don't worry, it's super easy and has even has shorthand to save you from having to type.
+Don't worry however, as it's super easy to use.
+It even has shorthand to save you from typing.

 ### beagle (AKA beagle_getInstancesOfClass)
 `beagle()` is the main interface to Objective Beagle, and it also exposes some useful class search helpers.
 If you can only remember a single function, make it this one!

 ```
 (lldb) po beagle(@"UISwitch")